textractor/hugo-mdai-docs/content/_index.md

 +++
-title = 'Home'
-weight = 1
+title = 'Welcome to the MyDecisive Documentation' weight = 1
 +++

-# Welcome to the MyDecisive Documentation

 What's here? ...